CLASSIFICATION NO. 423

 - Plans, organizes and coordinates department or division safety management program and develops procedures to ensure compliance with safety regulations of State and Federal regulatory agencies; evaluates the safety program and monitors incident and loss data to improve the effectiveness of the program; maintains safety files and records as required by the regulations.

-- Coordinates department's loss control program with Risk and Benefits Management Division to reduce risks and liabilities by investigating incidents and accidents, collecting data, developing summaries, and providing reports to Risk and Benefits Management staff for resolution of liability, casualty, and loss claims; coordinates with the Worker's Compensation Coordinator on early return to work program; acts as liaison with Risk and Benefits Management staff in the development of policies related to loss control and safety within the department.
+- Coordinates department’s loss control program with Risk and Benefits staff to reduce risks and liabilities by investigating incidents and accidents, collecting data, developing summaries, and providing reports to Risk and Benefits staff for resolution of liability, casualty, and loss claims; coordinates with the Integrated Disability Analyst on early return to work program; acts as liaison with Risk and Benefits staff in the development of policies related to loss control and safety within the department.

 - Coordinates the Hazmat team; schedules and coordinates appropriate training for the Hazmat responders; develops and implements methods for identifying, controlling, and reducing hazardous materials in the workplace; identifies and coordinates proper disposal of hazardous materials; coordinates disposal of hazardous materials with other jurisdictions.

 - Conducts on site safety inspections to ensure proper safety equipment is utilized and safety procedures are followed; recommends and implements corrective action; responds to employee complaints and concerns regarding safety; accompanies Federal and State inspectors on inspection tours.